 - Faculty may establish reasonable class attendance requirements and academic deadlines, which are applicable to all students.

-- Any accommodation related to class attendance policy or academic deadlines requires interactive dialogue between the student, the LA Center and the instructor.
+- Any accommodation related to class attendance policy or academic deadlines requires interactive dialogue between the student, the Center for Accessibility Resources & Services and the instructor.

 - Where class attendance and/or academic deadlines are essential requirements of a course, the ADA does not require the alteration or modification of such essential course requirements.

-- Where a student seeks attendance or academic deadline accommodations, documentation must be presented to the LA Center.
+- Where a student seeks attendance or academic deadline accommodations, documentation must be presented to the Center for Accessibility Resources & Services.
 An individualized assessment will then be made in consultation with the faculty member.

-- The LA Center will engage in an interactive process with the student and the instructor concerning the accommodation request.
+- The Center for Accessibility Resources & Services will engage in an interactive process with the student and the instructor concerning the accommodation request.

 - A student will be approved for this accommodation after they have submitted documentation to support their request.